FLT LT FRANCESCA O’BRIEN

 SQUADRON ADJ – CI HELEN STONES

-I have been in the corps for 22 1/2 years.
 I joined 499 (Port Talbot) sqn in 1993 as a cadet and reached the rank of CWO.
 I had the privilege of being selected for an IACE to Canada in the Summer of 2000 and in the same year travelled to the Nepalese Himalayas to climb Mera Peak.
 In 2001 I was selected as the Wing and Region’s Best Female cadet.
 After timing out as a cadet in 2001 I then became a CI.
 I transferred from 499 sqn in 2012 to 1998 (West Cross) (the best decision I ever made) .

 Alex joined 1998 Sqn a few years ago to help his wife, Francesca (Officer Commanding) with various squadron activities, in particular the DofE and sport.
 Alex has always been a keen sportsman and has enjoyed sharing his knowledge and skill with the cadets.
 The most recent event he attended was for our inter sqn Training day which was run by our sqn and saw around 50 staff and cadets enjoy a day filled with various activities such as sport, shooting, drill and project work.
 Alex was tasked with cooking for all who attended and it was a job well done.